If you have limited cash flow or slow paying customers you’ve probably heard of invoice factoring.

 Some companies require that you use specific accounting software.
 Others require you to be very creditworthy and a credit rating can take some time.
 They will assess your transaction history.
 If it’s not healthy, don’t expect a yes.

-Like a credit stretch, there is a limit to how much you can borrow.
-No more than the total amount of the invoice (often less the VAT).
+Like Fellow Pay, there is a limit to how much you can borrow.
+No more than the total amount of the invoice.
 If you need more, you’ll need a loan or a line of credit.

-Unlike factoring and a credit stretch, invoice finance will give you the full amount of the invoice - 100%.
-Instead of the 80% (less the VAT) of a credit stretch and often even less for factoring.
+Unlike factoring, invoice finance will give you the full amount of the invoice - 100%.

 Invoice finance is a good option, but the risk is in your client now paying you back.
 If you borrow the full invoice amount you still have to pay that back and the interest.
 If your client hasn’t paid you yet, you’re going to be down 200%+.
 For a company that likely has poor cash flow, that could be fatal.